Kuuuube/kanjigrid/README.md

 2. Select the deck to generate from with the `Deck` dropdown.

-3. Select the card field to check for kanji with the `Field` dropdown.
+3. Select the card field to check for kanji with the `Field` dropdown or type in multiple fields to check.

+    Use the following format for searching multiple fields: `kanji sentence-kanji "field with spaces"`

 4. Optionally, edit any of the other settings to your liking.